Is Tech Trep Academy a Public Charter / District School or a Private School?

 What is the enrollment process?

-- After the packet is approved, you will receive a confirmation email letting you know your student is fully enrolled.
+- After the Sequoia Choice packet is approved, you will receive a confirmation email letting you know your student is fully enrolled.

-- You will be able to access Parent Link and Announcements in InfoCenter for additional information.
+- You will be able to access Parent Link and Announcements in InfoCenter for additional information on the program.

 - If you have questions about the process, please reach out to [email protected] for help and support in enrollment.